 There is a back and forth debate over whether adding iodine to hot coffee is an issue.
 Iodine evaporates quicker at higher temperatures than water, so the idea is that when we add it to hot coffee, it will evaporate very quickly and provide us with much less iodine.

 There are several papers that have looked into iodine loss in food or iodized salt during cooking.
 3 With one saying about 6% is lost in roasting, 20% while steaming and 36% while boiling.
 4 Keep in mind that roasting takes about an hour, and most things are steamed or boiled for at least 10-20 minutes.
 Coffee is brewed just below boiling temperatures and the temperature continues to fall even if we use a hotplate.
-Although these papers don’t look at coffee specifically that contain higher amounts of iodine from Lugols, I think it’s pretty safe to assume we’re not losing much.. unless we’re drinking coffee that is still boiling.
-At which point we might have some other issues to worry about.
+Although these papers don’t look at coffee specifically, I think it’s pretty safe to assume we’re not losing much.. unless we’re drinking coffee that is still boiling.
+At which point we might have some other issues to worry about, like our face skin.

 Most of us are drinking coffee to stimulate our system in an attempt to feel more energy.
 This is most likely taxing our system and reducing our ability to heal.
 Caffeine is known to stimulate cortisol release, which can tax adrenals which can inhibit natural thyroid function5 But, I think it’s important to continue providing ourselves with things we enjoy while we venture down this lifestyle change called healing and detox.
 If coffee is a big part of our day, it might not be worth the stress we might inflict on ourselves by removing it.
 We should make an attempt to remove other substances that might inhibit our healing, reduce our coffee intake and look for a better brand.